- Legacy number

 It is perhaps fitting that she was seen as the heir apparent to England legend Fara Williams, who coached an 11-year-old Walsh on the FA Skills programme in 2008.

-As well as the 2019 SheBelieves Cup, Walsh helped the Lionesses claim the inaugural Arnold Clark Cup in 2022.
+As well as the 2019 SheBelieves Cup, Walsh helped the Lionesses claim the inaugural Arnold Clark Cup in 2022 and again in 2023.

 Questions: Kiera Walsh and Leah Williamson